UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.distributor.UNREGISTER

-When the distributor handles this action :
+The connector send this action to unregister to push messages.
+The intent MUST contain 1 String extra:
+* token: the token supplied by the end user application during registration

-* MUST send a broadcast intent to the action org.unifiedpush.android.connector.UNREGISTERED of the registered app.
+The distributor MUST send a broadcast intent to the following action when it handles this action:
+* org.unifiedpush.android.connector.UNREGISTERED.

 ### org.unifiedpush.android.distributor.MESSAGE_ACK